What If Every Step Felt Easier?

 Made from a proprietary TPU-based material, our new flex technology is built to bend with an accordion-like design.
-We’ve added it to key friction points in two of our hikers: Ridge Flex, our rugged leather hiker built with the same out-of-the-box comfort as our iconic Targhee hiking boot, and Tempo Flex, our new light and fast hiker built on our more streamlined hiker-sneaker platform.
+We’ve added it to key friction points in a few of our hikers, including Ridge Flex, our rugged leather hiker built with the same out-of-the-box comfort as our iconic Targhee hiking boot, and Terradora Flex, our light and fast hiker with a women's-specific fit.

 We spent hours and hours on nearby Mount Hood trails testing out our Ridge Flex design, and we noticed the ease of flex right away — in the forefoot where the toes bend, and also where the ankle articulates.
 Third-party flex testing by biomechanical labs backed up what our feet felt.
 When compared to similar hiking boots, our Ridge Flex hiker with KEEN.BELLOWS FLEX technology required 60% less energy to bend.
 And because it flexes easier, every step on the trail feels easier (by our math, three times easier).